ibz0q/better-moment-card/README.md

 Example:

-i.e. `locale: ar` or `{{moment locale=ar localeSetting={"year": "numeric","month": "long","day": "numeric","hour":"numeric","minute": "2-digit","timeZoneName": "short"} }}`
+i.e. `localeSetting: .... year: numeric....
+(Full ref above)` or `{{moment locale=ar localeSetting={"year": "numeric","month": "long","day": "numeric","hour":"numeric","minute": "2-digit","timeZoneName": "short"} }}`

-`localeSetting` expects a properly formatted JSON string, if you face issues please check using an online linter and ensure you are passing in a valid JSON string.
+When using `localeSetting` inside a template, it expects a properly formatted JSON string, if you face issues please check using an online linter and ensure you are passing in a valid JSON string.

 ### Date/Time Formats